loki series perfect ending

 Now, Loki had a lifelong desire for a throne, but the moment he least wanted it, the moment he wanted actual friends and relationships, that’s the moment he got granted the greatest throne of all.
 And there’s a huge difference between he who remains a sacred timeline and this new sacred timeline because he who remains a sacred timeline only protected one single branch and pruned the rest.
 Whereas Loki’s sacred timeline is so powerful it can incorporate an infinite amount of branches, and they still remain inside the sacred timeline.
 And in the final shot, we see Loki with a heartbroken face, with tears almost welling up in his eyes.
 But notice he could still hear what Mobius said from one of the timelines.

 This implies as the custodian of the multiverse, Loki possesses the extreme power to perceive and comprehend events unfolding within it.
 This elevates Loki to one of the most formidable beings to ever exist in the MCU, whether identified as the God of Time, the God of Stories, or Atlas, whatever.
-His new identity might be one thing for sure, and that is Loki fulfilled his glorious purpose.
-And no purpose is glorious without burden, and Loki is literally burdened with the entire weight of the multiverse on his shoulders.

 And as Odin said, only one of you can ascend to the throne.
 But both of you were born to be kings.
 They were both born to be kings.